Sexual offences involving children incite the highest levels of public condemnation.

 Recent laws have come into effect at a Federal level to deal with the existence of ‘child sex dolls’ and inanimate objects which resemble persons under the age of 18.

-The definition of child abuse material under the Criminal Code now includes the following subsection:
+The definition of child abuse material under the Criminal Code also now includes the following subsection:

 “material that is a doll or other object that resembles: